Steeped in Roman history, the city of Bath is a UNESCO World Heritage site.

 www.corshamtown.co.uk

-Bradford-on-Avon - Set perfectly in the Avon Valley, it is a rare combination of river, canal and architecture of true character.
-The Romans, Saxons, Normans, Georgians and Victorians have all left their mark - each creating a chapter in Bradford on Avon's remarkable story.
+Bradford-on-Avon - Set perfectly in the Avon Valley, Bradford-on-Avon is a rare combination of river, canal, and architecture of true character.
+The Romans, Saxons, Normans, Georgians and Victorians have all left their mark, each creating a chapter in Bradford-on-Avon's remarkable story.

 www.bradfordonavon.co.uk

-With activities for all ages, guaranteed to keep you entertained from meeting the animals at Bath City Farm to going back in time at the Avon Valley Railway.
+With activities for all ages guaranteed to keep you entertained, meet the animals at Bath City Farm or go back in time at the Avon Valley Railway.

 Royal Victoria Park, Bath

-Bath City Farm - Family friendly city farm with loads of animals to meet and plenty to see and do.
-Play space for toddlers, seasonal kiosk, Nature Trail, an outdoor performance space, plus a Farm Shop.
+Bath City Farm - Family friendly city farm with lots of animals to meet and plenty to see and do.
+Play space for toddlers, seasonal kiosk, nature trail, an outdoor performance space, plus a farm shop.

 www.bathcityfarm.org.uk

-Avon Valley Adventure Wildlife Park - An adventure and wildlife park focussing on British breeds and wildlife.
-With indoor and outdoor play areas, animal handling sessions, pony grooming, animal feeding, interaction and education talks and walks throughout the day.
+Avon Valley Adventure Wildlife Park - An adventure and wildlife park focusing on British breeds and wildlife.
+Featuring indoor and outdoor play areas, animal handling sessions, pony grooming, animal feeding, interaction, and educational talks and walks throughout the day.

 www.avonvalley.co.uk